SPACE INNOVATIONS | SMART BUSINESS

 In addition, register for the full SpaceCom Conference and take advantage of additional expert-led sessions, meet with knowledgeable suppliers, and engage with others in the NASA Center Theater presentations, the SpaceCom Entrepreneur Pavilion, and networking events and programs.

 From remote operations to robotics and specialized materials, space technology has influenced the evolution of advanced manufacturing.
 Innovative technologies and practices learned from the space program are affecting many areas of production, manufacturing and new material creation and testing.
 These technologies can reduce your manufacturing production cycles, solve maintenance issues and increase supply chain efficiency.

 SpaceCom brings together space and advanced manufacturing executives to tackle common problems and define workable solutions for mutual gain.
-Manufacturers looking to apply innovation to increase operational efficiencies will learn what can be gained by testing and creating new materials in low gravity, as well as pushing the limits of high-strength to low-weight material ratios!
-At the same time, attendees can take advantage of collaboration opportunities for new products and applications with the maritime, energy, agribusiness and medical sectors.
+Manufacturers looking to apply innovation to increase operational efficiencies learned what can be gained by testing and creating new materials in low gravity, as well as pushing the limits of high-strength to low-weight material ratios!
+At the same time, attendees will take advantage of collaboration opportunities for new products and applications with the maritime, energy, agribusiness and medical sectors.

-If your company is involved in high-strength, low-weight materials — 3D printing, robotics or precision manufacturing of any sort — SpaceCom is for you!
-At SpaceCom, you will be exposed to companies in the forefront of these capabilities and shown how many different applications exist that may be used by your company to improve profits, create new product lines and gain market share.
+If your company is involved in high-strength, low-weight materials — 3D printing, robotics or precision manufacturing of any sort — SpaceCom 2018 is for you!
+At SpaceCom, you’ll connect with professionals from companies in the forefront of these capabilities and learn how many different applications exist that may be used by your company to improve profits, create new product lines, and gain market share.

-SpaceCom 2017 is the place where advanced manufacturing can collaborate and build business!
+SpaceCom 2018 will be the place where advanced manufacturing can collaborate and build business!